-- Families being forced out of communities sometimes leading to homelessness. - Family stress and trauma. - Shame in families 'If the user is the child it has devastating effects on the parents, they say "what have we done wrong?" one participant said 'If the child gets involved in crime they may get their names in the local newspaper'. - Accepted use and abuse of nicotine in homes 'this leads to a lot of childhood bronchial problems such as asthma' one group agreed.
-They also spoke of the death of parents through smoking related illness, such as heart disease. - Mothers having nervous breakdown. - Parents feeling of helplessness, not knowing what to do or where to go. - Stealing within families. - Parent users losing employment. - Breaking down of trust within families. - Enabling within the family.
+- Role reversal where young people become the parents and become the adults in the households.
+'Very often the eldest child will take on the role of the hero-which takes on the role of the parent who is using' an addiction counsellor commented.
+'It becomes a family illness It effects the whole family down to the smallest child in the family' one person commented.
+Another group spoke of the polarisation which emerges between the 'user' and the other family members - Family break-up - Families being forced out of communities sometimes leading to homelessness - Family stress and trauma.
+One recovering addict said - Shame in families 'If the user is the child it has devastating effects on the parents, they say 'what have we done wrong' one participant said 'If the child gets involved in crime they may get their names in the local newspaper' - Accepted use and abuse of nicotine in homes 'this leads to a lot of childhood bronchial problems such as asthma' one group agreed.
+They also spoke of the death of parents through smoking related illness, such as due to heart disease - Mothers having nervous breakdown - Parents feeling of helpless, not knowing what to do or where to go.

+- Stealing within families. - Parent users losing employment. - Breaking down of trust within families - Enabling within the family.
 One person said 'Whole family becomes addicted due to the needs of that one person.
 Families cover up and enable people to take the drug e.g. wife starts buying cans for the husband and let him do his drinking at home.
 Parents enable their kids to take drugs so that they do not let their neighbours know they are doing it.
-So they let them smoke in the house'. - Poverty within families. - Denial by family members, '..it is not our son or daughter' attitude. - Young people doing as they see.
+So they let them smoke in the house' - Poverty within families - Denial by family members. '... it is not our son or daughter' attitude - Young people doing as they see.
 Intergenerational usage between parent and child.
 Young people using as their parents are.
-One recovering user said 'I drank with my father when I was sixteen.
-He was an alcoholic, I tried to drink more than him and I did' this, the person said brought 'conflict between parent user and child user'.
-One group said this was a significant problem in families in Kilkenny.

-One person in a community group said, 'Many women and some men who lived in households as children where the parents were misusing substances ended up living with alcoholics and other substance misusers in later life'.
+One recovering user said 'I drank with my father when I was 16.
+He was an alcoholic, I tried to drink more than him and I did' this, the person said brought 'conflict between parent 'user' and child 'user'.'
+One group said this was a significant problem in families in Kilkenny. - One person in a community group said, 'Many women and some men who lived in households as children where the parents were misusing substances end up living with alcoholics and other substance misusers in later life'.
 Other participants in this group agreed with this statement.

-Q 10.
-What are the effects of drug use on the Local Communities in Kilkenny?
+O 9.
+What are the effects of drugs use on the Local Communities in Kilkenny?